bird-house/twitcher/README.rst

 Twitcher extensions:

 * `Magpie`_ is an AuthN/AuthZ service provided by the `PAVICS`_ project.

-There is also the Weaver_ middleware by CRIM_.
+* `Weaver`_  middleware by CRIM_.
+A reimplementation of an old `Twitcher fork <https://github.com/ouranosinc/twitcher/>`_
-A fork of Twitcher for workflow execution and a Swagger_ RESTful interface for Web Processing Services.
+  for workflow execution and a Swagger RESTful interface for Web Processing Services.

 Twitcher is implemented with the Python `Pyramid`_ web framework.